szantogab/Emily/README.md

 ...
 ```

+You also get the getContext(), save() and clearAllData() methods for free, as long as your LocalStorage interface extends BaseLocalStorage.

 ## Contributions
 Please feel free to submit and fix bugs (if you find any), or even make a pull request to Emily. :)